hebrotem/Face-Detection/README.md

 # optical-flow
-1.This repository contain codes for implementation of optical flow algorithms and Human detection in Image Using Haarcascade.
+1.This repository contain codes for implementation of optical flow algorithms and Human detection in Video Using Haarcascade.